My Experience with 2e (AHDH+HIGH IQ>145)

 I have experienced intense social isolation for my whole life.
 The concurrence of ADHD and HIGH IQ are compounding factors, which have made it more severe than if I had one or the other to the degree that I do.

 Funnily enough, my search for understanding the reason’s behind my lifelong social-isolation was also masked as well (both by ADHD and by HIGH IQ).
 When I was a kid, I couldn’t understand why it was hard for me to relate to people.
 I had friends, but I never really felt truly close to them.
-Never like we had anoything truly in common.
+Never like we had anything real in common.
 There was always a wall.

 When I got older I attributed it to intellect, knowledge, and differing interests.
 This was after high-school when I began to find out who I was, what I wanted to do with my life, what my interests, skills, and passions are, and — in point of fact — my Life Purpose.